olivervbk-studiare/playbook/SetupMac.md

     heroku keys:add
   ```

-13. In Rubymine, use the rakes :
+13. In Rubymine, use the rakes:
   * db:create
   * db:repopulate
   * db:migrate